salma-emara/aps105-book/textbook/chapters/chapter09-multi-dimensional-arrays/why-2d.md

 int myArray[][3] = {1, 2, 3, 4, 5, 6};
 ```

-the elements in the memory are stored as shown in {numref}`2d-in-memory`, where all elements in the first row appears first, then all elements in the next row and son on.
+the elements in the memory are stored as shown in {numref}`2d-in-memory`, where all elements in the first row appears first, then all elements in the next row and so on.

 ```{figure} ./images/2d-in-memory.png
 :alt: Row major order in memory